jdpanderson/rhom/README.md

 Cleanup
 -------

-Currently, some things don't clean up after themselves and may leave you with a dirty Redis database (relations for one).
-I'm working on that, but this is a very early stage project.
+Currently, some things don't clean up after themselves and may leave you with a dirty Redis database.
+Relations and indexes come to mind.
+If you delete the target, the keys that reference the deleted item may remain until the missing item is detected by a getter.

 Possible Additions
 ==================

 Some things I've thought about adding:
  * Local storage with event or pubsub based change tracking.
 This would be useful for multi-process node classes.
 (Something like keeping local copies that are automatically updated when changed in redis.)
- * Indexing, either local or using redis features.